wingraptor/super-sycamore/content/posts/permaculture-backyard-transformation-part-1.md

 ## The End..of the Beginning

 Now that we have an idea of the current backyard situation, we can go about planning for the future.
-In the next post I will go more deeply into the permaculture principles and apply them to my backyard, so be on the lookout.👀
+In the next post I will go more deeply into the permaculture design principles and apply them to my backyard, so be on the lookout.👀